Charles Kellaway: Final years at the Wellcome Research Laboratories in Britain

 However, Kellaway did not participate in the large-scale reorganisation and support of medical research in post-war Australia.
 In 1943 – almost certainly at the instigation of Henry Dale – Kellaway was offered the post as Director of Scientific Policy at the Wellcome Research Laboratories in London (then within the Burroughs Wellcome company, now part of GlaxoSmithKline).
 Although reluctant to leave Australia, Kellaway accepted the invitation and – with some reservations – offered the directorship of the Hall Institute to Burnet.
 Kellaway remained in Australia until March 1944, by which time he had gained the rank of honorary Brigadier in the Army.
 Kellaway's years at the Wellcome did not permit him the opportunity to return to laboratory work, but his organisational skills, inspirational demeanour and scientific nous all contributed to the slow rebuilding of the company's research policy.
 Burroughs Wellcome faced near-bankruptcy in the early years after the war, but working with a new administrative team – and fostering research directions at several of the company's locations including Britain, the United States and tropical stations – new compounds came to be identified.
 These included effective treatments for motion sickness, malaria and schistosomiasis, which began to bear commercial fruit for Wellcome just as Kellaway was diagnosed with lung cancer in 1951.
 During the post-war years, he also participated actively in the Royal Society, acting as a councillor from 1947 to 1952.
 Kellaway furthermore continued to promote the efforts and training of Australian researchers where he could.
 Despite undergoing numerous experimental treatments, however, he gradually succumbed to his inoperable cancer and died on 13 December 1952, never having returned to Australia.

 Personal qualities

-Beyond his scientific and institutional achievements, Kellaway was a talented bird photographer – displaying his images in the Kodak shop in central Melbourne – and became an able fly fisherman.
+Beyond his scientific and institutional achievements, Kellaway was a bird photographer, displaying his images in the Kodak shop in central Melbourne, and became an able fly fisherman.
 He had an enduring love for the Australian bush and spent many of his holidays away from Melbourne, enjoying rough living in remote terrain.
 Kellaway married Eileen Ethel Scantlebury in 1919 and they had three sons: Frank Gerald (1922–2012), Charles William (1926) and Michael Hugh (1929).
-On his death, Kellaway attracted numerous glowing eulogies, reflecting not only his personal warmth and charm, but his good humour and willingness to help others.
-Moreover, his contribution in building the Hall Institute to world stature and fostering a supportive culture for medical research in Australia were lauded, although sadly these achievements have been neglected in subsequent years.
+On his death, Kellaway attracted numerous eulogies, reflecting how beloved he was by others.
+Moreover, his contribution in building the Hall Institute to world stature and fostering a supportive culture for medical research in Australia were lauded, although these achievements have been neglected in subsequent years.